-(g) Operating leases
+(g) Operating leases - Company is the lessor

-Assets leased out under operating leases are recognised as equipment in the Statement of Financial Position.
+Assets leased out under operating leases are recognised as equipment in the statement of financial position.
 They are depreciated over their expected useful lives on a basis consistent with similar fixed assets.

 (h) Revenue recognition